GowenGit/typical-meepo/README.md

 }
 ```

-`MeepoPackage` is used to map all transmittable types to unique IDs
+`MeepoPackage` is used to map all transmittable types to unique IDs.
+This is done by traversing the assemblies
+that are passed in and giving them IDs based on where they appear in an ordered list.

 You can initialize a new node like this: